 The high-quality compost (about half-and-half worm compost and garden compost) in this kit is produced locally in Victoria.

-Each KIS brew kit contains approximately two cups of compost (either loose or in a mesh bag) and one little plastic bag containing humic acid powder and organic alfalfa meal, for a single 5-gal brew.
+Each KIS brew kit contains approximately two large cups of compost and one little plastic bag containing humic acid powder and organic alfalfa meal, for a single 5-gal brew.
 For extra benefit, you can add 2 tbsp of molasses when starting the brew.

 The Mini-Microbulator does not require the compost to be in a mesh bag, in fact it’s recommended to pour the loose compost directly into the water.
 Other tea brewer models may be optimized for bagged compost.
 I offer both options in the drop down menu above.